 - 2 tbsp olive oil divided

-- 4-5 leaf stalks of Swiss Chard chopped
+- 4-5 stalks of Swiss Chard leaves only, sliced

-- Meanwhile cook penne in a large pot of salted boiling water according to package directions.
+- Meanwhile cook the pasta in a large pot of salted boiling water according to package instructions.

 - When squash is cool enough to handle, peel it and cut into 1" dice.

 - Heat 1 tbsp of olive oil in a large frying pan and cook pancetta over medium heat for 5-7 minutes.
 (It will take less time if you are cooking sliced pancetta.)

 - Add cubed roasted squash, swiss chard and sage and cook while stirring for 2-3 minutes longer.
 When the pasta is ready drain and reserve ½ cup of water it was cooked in.
 (If you prefer a creamy taste, add 125ml/1/2 cup of double/heavy cream.)

 - Mix in hot pasta, Parmesan cheese and a splash of reserved water to loosen the pasta, stir gently.
 Taste and add salt and pepper to taste.